reitualexandra/corbassiere_algae_classifier/README.md

 ![Greenland_Landsat7_figure](https://user-images.githubusercontent.com/83270197/127008845-bd3935b4-a18f-44da-b159-bc03f4445004.png)

-Note that this software was implemented as part of a faculty project and is in no way an accurate scientific tool.
+Note that this software was implemented as part of a faculty project and is not an accurate scientific tool.

 # Scripts

-data_utils.py - contains functions that gather and process training data, define the bands for each mission and set the colors for each class image_utils.py - contains functions that deal with masking and cropping the satellite images, normalize their values and create multidimensional image matrices for interpretation main.py - contains the classification algorithm and main function
+data_utils.py - contains functions that gather and process training data, define the bands for each mission and set the colors for each class

+image_utils.py - contains functions that deal with masking and cropping the satellite images, normalize their values and create multidimensional image matrices for interpretation

+main.py - contains the classification algorithm and main function